-It can always be the case that something is wrong with the system time on the server or you want to change it for various reasons.
+It can sometimes happen that something is wrong with the system time on the server or that you want to change it for various reasons.

-All this can be controlled very easily via an SSH program like Putty.
+All of this can be easily controlled using an SSH program like Putty.

-Directly for the beginning is important: Is the current minute number in the system time correct?
-It can always happen that on one of our host systems the time is generally not correct.
-This will be changed by the support on request.
-Normally our host systems synchronize the time automatically every day.
+First and foremost, it is important to check if the current minute in the system time is correct.
+It can happen that the time on one of our host systems is not accurate.
+In such cases, our support team can adjust it upon request.
+Usually, our host systems automatically synchronize the time daily.

-Instructions: Connect to your server via SSH.
-For this you can use e.g. Putty.
-You only need the IP address of your server, possibly (if changed) the port and the root password.
-As user you take „root“ in this case.
-Now check the time by entering „date„.
+Instructions: Connect to your server using SSH.
+You can use Putty, for example.
+All you need is the IP address of your server, possibly (if changed) the port, and the root password.
+In this case, use the username „root“.
+Now, enter „date“ to check the system time.
 After confirming the entry, the system time should be displayed.
-If necessary, check it against the current time.
-You can tell by the minutes if only the time zone or the whole system time has to be changed.
-If the system time is wrong, please contact the support, which will take care of it.
-If everything fits and only the timezone is wrong, you can continue.
+Compare it with the current time to see if any adjustments need to be made.
+If the system time is incorrect, please contact our support team for assistance.
+If everything is correct and only the time zone is wrong, proceed as follows:

-Enter „cp /usr/share/zoneinfo/Europe/Berlin /etc/localtime“ and confirm.
-The timezone is now corrected.
-If you want to use a different timezone, you have to change the entry accordingly.
+cp /usr/share/zoneinfo/Europe/Berlin /etc/localtime“ and confirm.
+The time zone is now corrected.
+If you want to set a different time zone, adjust the input accordingly.